thinknathan/mv-multithreaded-save/README.md

 ## Is this code ready for production?

-Probably not!
-I'm really only releasing it to inspire more talented people than me.
-Someone in the community must be a pro at using web workers, and I'd love to see them take this technology and really make it polished and stable.
+At first I only released this an inspiration for more talented programmers.
+But I've been using it for several weeks with no issues.
+Feel free to give it a try and report any bugs.

 ## How to use in your own project
 - Copy js/libs/localforage.min.js and js/libs/pako.min.js into your own js/libs
 - Add script tags for localforage and pako into your index.html file
 - Copy the files from js/plugins into your own project's plugins folder.
     - Delete N_BloatSave if you don't want it.
 It's just for testing.
 - Activate N_SaveManager in your plugin manager.
-- Do not activate worker-pako.
-It is not meant to be run in the browser.